prometheus/docs/snippets/saved_replies.md

 #### Non-Goal

-This is actually one of our non-goals. we are unlikely to change our minds on this, but feel free to raise this issue on our [developer mailing list](https://groups.google.com/forum/#!forum/prometheus-developers).
+This is actually one of our non-goals.
+We are unlikely to change our minds on this, but feel free to raise this issue on our [developer mailing list](https://groups.google.com/forum/#!forum/prometheus-developers).
 Please understand if the answer still remains a simple "no" pointing to our docs.

 #### Against goal / design decision